Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsDSP/AIE/README.md

 ```

-Summary of Performance Per Watt for all Variations:
+A summary of performance per Watt for all variations is shown in the following table.

 | No. of Instances | FFT Configuration        | Performance per Watt (in MSPS/Watt) |
 |:----------------:|:------------------------:|:-----------------------------------:|
 | 1                | 64 point (32 x 64)       | 285.37                              |